-Few authors have mastered channeling the dark, eerie and macabre nature of the world like the great poet and author, Edgar Allan Poe.
+Few authors have mastered channeling the dark, eerie, macabre, and yet still beautiful, nature of the world like the great poet and author, Edgar Allan Poe.
 Even in his earliest years, Poe was intimately aware of the frustrations and burdens that can plague a life cursed with misfortune.
 Nevertheless, he saw immense beauty in even the darkest of places, but he could also imagine chilling horrors erupting out of the sweetest and most docile of scenarios.

 Elizabeth Arnold Poe gave birth to Edgar in 1809, in the city of Boston, Massachusetts.
 Elizabeth was an actress from Britain working in the United States, and her husband, David Poe Jr., also worked in the acting business in Boston.
 David and Elizabeth Poe, however, did not raise their son for long.
 Unfortunately, David Poe abandoned the family shortly after the birth of his son, and Elizabeth Poe died in 1811, when Edgar Allan Poe was only three years old.
 When he grew up he had little, if any, memories of his real parents.

 With no immediate family able to take care of him, Edgar Allan Poe was taken in by the Allan family in Richmond Virginia as a foster son.
 Edgar’s relationship with his new foster father, John Allan, was rarely, if ever, stable or friendly.
 Mr. Allan wanted his foster son to be a businessman, but Poe stubbornly strived to be a poet and a writer.
 John Allan never adopted his foster son and would continue to have a tense relationship with Poe for the rest of his life.